frozjeee/frozjeee/README.md

 <h1 align="center">Hi 👋, I'm Duzhassarov Miras</h1>
 <h3 align="center">A passionate python developer from Kazakhstan.
 Strong junior backend developer with 1.6 years of experience.
 Currently trying other fields System Design and ML/DS.
-My goal is to become a Software
+My goal is to become a Solution
 Architect</h3>

 - 📫 How to reach me **miras.duzhassarov@gmail.com**